microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Cache-Miss-Analysis.md

 The `analysis.txt` file in the output directory shows the first pip in each dependency chain that was a cache miss as well as the reasons for the miss.
 Full fingerprint computation inputs for each analyzed pip are kept in the "old" and "new" subdirectories; there will be a file for each pip's `SemiStableHash`.

-**Note:** This analyzer will only work with logs from BuildXL builds with **/SaveFingerprintStoreToLogs+**. **fingerprintStoreAnalysisMode** is **on** by default in Cloudbuild, but "off" for other builds.
+**Note:** This analyzer will only work with logs from BuildXL builds with a `/cachemiss` mode enabled or `/SaveFingerprintStoreToLogs+` which creates analysis data without performing the analysis at runtime

 ### Legacy Cache Miss Analyzer
-This method of analysis remains for builds without **/storeFingerprints** enabled.
+This method of analysis remains for builds without `/cachemiss` or /storeFingerprints` enabled.
 See Cache Miss Analyzer above for cache miss analysis with incremental scheduling and graph filtering.
 Use this analyzer to compare two distinct builds, to see which pips were cache misses in the second build, and why.

-To use this analyzer, set the mode to **/m:CacheMissLegacy**, set the **/xl:** parameters to the full path to the execution logs of both builds (first build first, then the build you want to analyze against), set **/o:** to the full path of an output directory.
+To use this analyzer, set the mode to `/m:CacheMissLegacy`, set the `/xl:` parameters to the full path to the execution logs of both builds (first build first, then the build you want to analyze against), set `/o:` to the full path of an output directory.
 For example:
 `bxlAnalayzer.exe /m:CacheMissLegacy /xl:F:\src\buildxl\Out\Logs\20171023-125957\BuildXL.xlg /xl:F:\src\buildxl\Out\Logs\20171023-130308\BuildXL.xlg /o:f:\src\buildxl\cachemiss`

 The "analysis.txt" file in the output directory shows the first pip in each dependency chain that was a cache miss as well as the reasons for the miss.
 Full fingerprint computation inputs for each analyzed pip are kept in the "old" and "new" subdirectories.
 There will be a file for each Pip's `SemiStableHash`.